 When the two glaciers were first mapped and photographed in the early 1880s, Lyell Glacier covered just over 1.2 square kilometers, and the smaller Maclure Glacier covered about 0.4 square kilometers.
 By 2015, the picture had shifted dramatically.
 Maclure Glacier had lost more than half of its area.
 Lyell Glacier had shrunk by nearly 80 percent, and its east and west lobes, once connected, had split into three discrete pieces.
 Scientists project that both glaciers will disappear within the next couple of decades.

-Now, through another Conservancy donor-supported study, researchers are considering what might happen once the ice disappears.
+I 2n018, through another Conservancy donor-supported study, researchers began considering what might happen once the ice disappears.

 Scientists already know that Lyell and Maclure Glaciers are a major source of water for the Tuolumne River, especially in late summer and early autumn, when snowmelt from surrounding peaks tapers off.
 As it flows through the river, meltwater from the glaciers helps sustain habitat and life in the park – including human life!

 By using the LiDAR measurements and stream gage data, scientists hope to better understand how crucial glacial melt is to the river’s flow, especially during dry months or drought years.
-As they gather and analyze data, they're exploring key questions: How crucial is glacial melt to the Tuolumne River?
+As they gathered and analyzed data, they explored key questions: How crucial is glacial melt to the Tuolumne River?
 If the ice vanishes, will the Lyell Fork dry up entirely during drought years?
 How would that affect water availability downstream?
 Ultimately, their work will help inform decisions about how to prepare the park for a glacier-free future.

-Later this year, the research team will head back to Yosemite’s eastern edge for another round of surveys, racing to gather data — and to experience the ice fields that have captivated scientists and adventurers for decades — before the glaciers are gone.
+Later in the year, the research team headed back to Yosemite’s eastern edge for another round of surveys, racing to gather data — and to experience the ice fields that have captivated scientists and adventurers for decades — before the glaciers are gone.

 Above: NASA scientist Dr. Thomas Painter makes his way across the steep slopes of Mount Lyell in 2016, crossing patches of snow (white areas) and old glacier ice (gray areas).
 Photo: Geoff McQuilken